elisa-actions/healthcheck-event/README.md

     - name: Send event info to Healthcheck
       uses: elisa-actions/healthcheck-event@v1
       with:
-        resourceid: <id number of your resource>
+        componentid: <id number of your resource>
-        type: deployment/incident
+        type: deployment
         message: <any text>
 ```